troglobit/smcroute/README.md

     $ ping -I eth0 -t 2 225.1.2.3

 The TTL is what usually bites people trying out multicast routing.
-Most TCP/IP stacks default to a TTL of 1 for multicast sockets, e.g. ping requires `-t 2`, or greater, for multicast.
+Most TCP/IP stacks default to a TTL of 1 for multicast frames, e.g. ping requires `-t 2`, or greater, for multicast.
 This limitation reduces the risk of accidentally flooding multicast.
 Remember, multicast behaves like broadcast unless limited.

+### Action Scripts

+    # smcrouted -e /path/to/script

+With `-e CMD` a user script or command can be called when `smcrouted` receives a `SIGHUP` or installs a multicast route to the kernel.
+This is useful if you, for instance, also run a NAT firewall and need to flush connection tracking after installing a multicast route.

+### Many Interfaces

+    # smcrouted -N

+With the `-N` command line option SMCRoute does *not* prepare all system interfaces for multicast routing.
+Very useful if your system has a lot of interfaces but only a select few are required for multicast routing.
+Use the following in `/etc/smcroute.conf` to enable interfaces:

+    phyint eth0 enable
+    phyint eth1 enable
+    phyint eth2 enable

+It is possible to use any interface that supports the `MULTICAST` flag.

+### Client

 SMCRoute also has a client interface to interact with the daemon:

     # smcroutectl join eth0 225.1.2.3
     # smcroutectl add  eth0 192.168.1.42 225.1.2.3 eth1 eth2

+There are more commands.
+See the man page or the online help for
+details:

+    # smcroutectl help

 Experimental
 ------------

-Often multicast can originate from several different sources but never at the same time.
+Multicast can often originate from several different sources but usually never at the same time.
 For a more generic setup, and to reduce the number of rules required, it is possible to set (*,G) IPv4 multicast routes.

 Example smcroute.conf: